duck7000/Discogs/README.md

 Installation
 ============

-This library scrapes discogs.com so changes their site can cause parts of this library to fail.
+This library scrapes discogs.com so changes to their site can cause parts of this library to fail.

 Get the files with one of:
 * [Composer](https://www.getcomposer.org)